Apple litigation: Epic Games lawsuit

 On August 13, 2020, Epic Games filed a lawsuit against Apple as well as Google for antitrust violations and anti-competitive behavior.
 Epic, which had long since challenged the 30% revenue share that Apple, Google, and other digital storefronts took, had introduced a payment option in Fortnite Battle Royale that day that allowed users to buy microtransactions directly from Epic at a discounted rate.
 Apple immediately removed Fortnite from their storefronts for violating their policies as apps are not allowed to bypass the App Store payment system; Google also removed the game for similar reasons from the Play Store.
 Epic subsequently filed the lawsuits against both companies after the game was pulled.
 The federal district judge issued a ruling in September 2021 that cleared Apple on nine of ten counts related to anti-trust charges Epic had raised, but did find that Apple's anti-steering provision violated California's anti-competition laws.
 The court issued a permanent injunction against Apple preventing them from blocking developers from including links in App Store apps to third-party payment systems or collecting information within apps to notify users about these systems.

+Anticompetitive litigation

+On March 21, 2024, the DOJ filed an antimonopoly lawsuit against Apple, stating the company engaged in anticompetitive practices.
+DOJ cited Apple's work against Beeper, an app that allowed Android users to use iMessage, as well as claiming that Apple suppressed competition in five categories, including digital wallets, messaging apps, and smartwatch compatibility.
+After the announcement shares of the company slid by just over 4 percent to close at $171.37.